ashishongari/QuantPanda/README.md

-Backtest trading Strategies using various technical indicators
+Backtest trading strategies using various technical indicators
 ______________________________________________________________

 #Install The library